return42/sphkerneldoc/doc/linux_src_doc/drivers/media/dvb-core/dvb_frontend_h.rst

 :``DVBFE_ALGO_CUSTOM``:
     Customizable Agorithm -
     Devices having this algorithm can be customized to have specific algorithms in the frontend driver, rather than simply doing a software zig-zag.
 In this case the zigzag maybe hardware assisted or it maybe completely done in hardware.
 In all cases, usage of this algorithm, in conjunction with the search and track callbacks, utilizes the driver specific algorithm.

 :``DVBFE_ALGO_RECOVERY``:
     Recovery Algorithm -
     These devices have AUTO recovery capabilities from LOCK failure

-.. _xref_enum dvbfe_search:
+.. _`dvbfe_search`:

 enum dvbfe_search
 =================